6 Ways to Optimize Your Multi-Carrier Management and Parcel Strategy

 The right technology takes multi-carrier parcel management to the next level.
 Solutions like Trax that can gather, normalize, and centralize data from distributed order management systems (DOM), warehouse management systems (WMS), and your other systems, can greatly enhance efficiency and data management.
-Leveraging technology in all locations enables you to implement a multi-carrier strategy so you can route shipments to certain locations under specific conditions through the most suitable carrier.
+Leveraging technology such as multi-carrier management software enables you to implement a robust carrier management strategy in all locations so you can route shipments to specific locations under certain conditions through the most suitable carrier.

 Technology not only increases efficiency through mitigating human error, streamlining the process, and reducing admin work, but it also creates a data hub.
 This data hub collects and refines data to deliver detailed information, which you can leverage to make quick and impactful decisions.
 Integrating various systems into one platform and standardizing the data provides increased visibility into your operations and cost centers.
 Comprehensive visibility has long been a challenge in multi-carrier shipping, and leading companies have taken active steps to remedy it—Gartner reports that 50% of product-centric enterprises will have invested in real-time transportation visibility platforms by 2023.

-Choosing the right solutions that align with your strategy and setup is crucial to optimizing your multi-carrier parcel management.
+Choosing the right solutions that align with your strategy and setup is crucial to optimizing your entire multi-carrier management system.
 Having the right, normalized, high-quality, and consistent influx of data makes the difference between flying blind and being a leader in the market.

 6. Perform Post-RFP Compliance Review